Contact Consumer Protection

-Each director of the body corporate must provide an original or certified copy of an Australian police check issued no more than three months prior to the date of lodging the application.
-Each director of the body corporate must also provide two written references to attest to their good character, reputation and fitness to hold a licence.
+Each relevant person of the body corporate must provide an Australian police check from an approved provider issued no more than three months prior to the date of lodging the application.

-The application form requests the disclosure of previous convictions, pending proceedings and previous disqualifications involving each director.
-The Commissioner may request applicants attend an interview with Consumer Protection to determine whether they satisfy the requirements of the Act.
+The application form requests the disclosure of previous convictions, pending proceedings and previous disqualifications involving each relevant person.

-A person who gives false or misleading information in relation to an application for a real estate agent or business agent licence commits an offence and is liable for a penalty of up to $20,000.
+A person who gives false or misleading information to the Commissioner or chief executive officer under the Real Estate and Business Agents Act 1978, including in relation to an application for a real estate agent or business agent licence, commits an offence and is liable for a penalty of up to $20,000.